How to earn €20,000 through ChatGPT bugs

 How to submit a bug to earn a reward?

 If you have identified a bug that might interest OpenAI, go to this address and create a BugCrowd account if necessary.
 Only an email address and a password are required.
-You can then access the page containing the form through the “Submit report” button.
+You can access the form page through the “Submit Report” button.
 To submit your contribution, start by giving it a title.
-Then select the category that concerns the identified problem.
+Then, select the category that concerns the identified problem.
 This may be ChatGPT itself, a plug-in, or its API.
-You can then choose the specific bug category (unsecured data transit, vulnerability to SQL injection…) and the site address where you found it.
-The next step is to write a report that describes the steps necessary to reproduce the bug as well as its consequences.
+You can choose the specific bug category (unsecured data transit, vulnerability to SQL injection…) and the site address where you found it.
+The next step is to write a report describing the steps necessary to reproduce the bug and its consequences.
 You must also add screenshots to document the malfunction encountered.
-If your contribution is strong enough to help OpenAI improve its product, you will be paid after the problem has been resolved.
+If your contribution is strong enough to help OpenAI improve its product, you will be paid after resolving the problem.

 Mohamed SAKHRI